Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-zekvCEX_mv8.md

 ### Transcript

-> hey can i play an epic with someone on steam yes you can yes
+> hey can I play an epic with someone on steam yes you can yes